yebityon/yebityon/README.md

 # README

 Hi!
 I'm Taeyong Seong.
-Please get in touch with me from the issue :)
+Please get in touch with me from the issue.

-Thank you !!